 Together, these courses will let you into almost any 200-level Mathematics course and are necessary for those wishing to major in Mathematics.

-MATH 102 is also required or recommended for people intending to major in any of several subjects, including Economics, Statistics and Physics.
+MATH 102 is also required or recommended for people intending to major in any of several subjects, including Economics, Statistics, Data Science, Financial Engineering, and Physics.
 Anyone planning to study Engineering will require the Engineering Mathematics courses EMTH 118 Engineering Mathematics 1A and EMTH 119 Engineering Mathematics 1B.

 Other first-year courses

 - MATH 120 Discrete Mathematics is a topic that underpins many areas of modern-day science eg, cryptology, coding theory, and computational biology.
-It is required for people intending to major in Computer Science.
+It is required for people intending to major in Data Science and Computer Science.

 - MATH 130 Introduction to Logic & Computability is a course on logic and explores formal and informal reasoning, aspects of symbolic logic and patterns of inference, and is valuable in any undergraduate degree.